Meeshbhoombah/r2d2/chorable/docs/user-stories.md

 - I want to see my assigned chores so that I can do chores
 - I want to see my bet
-    so that I can reason why I was assigned those chores:w
+    so that I can reason why I was assigned those
 - I want to complete a chore
     so that I can win my money back